Federiko Federiko

-Federiko Federiko (born 9 May 2001) is a Finnish college basketball player for Texas A&M of the Southeastern Conference.
+Federiko Federiko (born 9 May 2001) is a Finnish basketball player for Anorthosis Famagusta in Cypriot League.
+He played college basketball player for Northern Oklahoma Mavericks, Pittsburgh Panthers, Texas Tech Red Raiders and Texas A&M.

 Early career

 Federiko played in the youth teams of Rekolan Urheilijat and Pussihukat in Vantaa.
 He also played for Go Time Athletics and Omnia Basketball Academy, before making his senior debut in Finnish third-tier with Hyvinkään Ponteva in 2018.
 In the next 2019–2020 season he played for Torpan Pojat (ToPo) in Finnish second-tier Koripallon I-divisioona, before moving to United States and first joining First Love Christian Academy.
 For the 2021–22 season, he joined Northern Oklahoma College and played in the NJCAA junior college league, averaging 11.7 points, 8.6 rebounds and 1.9 blocks per game.

 College career

 After Federiko had already committed to West Virginia, in the late April 2022 it was announced that he would join Pittsburgh for the upcoming 2022–23 season.
 In his first season in NCAA Division I, Federiko averaged 6.6. points, 5.3 rebounds and 1.7 blocks per game.
 After two seasons with Pittsburgh, Federiko entered the NCAA transfer portal on 21 March 2024.
-On 17 April 2024, he committed to Texas Tech for his last year of eligibility.
+On 17 April 2024, he committed to Texas Tech for his last year of eligibility; but would later play for Texas A&M Aggies the next season.